AbdooOwd/AbdooOS-old-guided/docs/devlog.md

 our_message: db "Hello from Assembly!", 0x0A, 0
 ```

 This is actually kind of easy!
-Next step: how to get the return
+Next step: how to get the return.

+## Scrolling Fix

+Alright, STILL NO INTERRUPTS...
+But now I fixed scrolling!
+So if I write too much text now,
+it will normally scroll.
+I'm a genius _(haha no)_.